jjcurtin/lectures_other/2021/TedX/talk_materials/digital_theraputics.md

 And although not displayed here, the app knows the days and exact times that I was at each of these locations.

-The app can immediately see that I am runner, with long runs leaving from downtown Madison and frequent trail runs in the county and state parks to the west and northwest.
+The app can immediately see that I am runner, with long runs leaving from downtown Madison and frequent trail runs on the weekends in the county and state parks to the west and northwest.

 ---